Last updated: November 05, 2024

 With a cash out refinance, you'll take out a new mortgage with a larger balance than your current mortgage.
 The difference between that balance and what you owe on your home is the "cash out."
 The cash comes from the equity you've built in your home over time.

-For example, imagine your home is currently valued at $280,000 and your existing mortgage is $200,000, meaning you’d have $80,000 in equity you can tap.
+Say your home is worth $280,000 and your existing mortgage is $200,000, meaning you have $80,000 in equity.
 If you take out $230,000 with a cash out refinance, $200,000 will pay off your current mortgage and you'd receive $30,000 in cash.
-The process is like a traditional mortgage refinance but with the added benefit of being able to withdraw additional funds from your home equity at the same time.
-Once you've received the cash, you can use it for whatever you like.
+The process is like a traditional mortgage refinance but with the added benefit of withdrawing additional funds from your home.

 Closing thoughts: Conventional loan refinance

-If you’re interested in a conventional loan refinance, check the refinance application checklist to make sure you’re ready for your application.
+If you’re interested in a conventional loan refinance, check out this refinance application checklist.

 Find your low,